JellyEllie/parkinson-annotator/docs/DOCKER.md

-# Running Parkinsons Annotator with Docker
+# Running Parkinson's Annotator with Docker

-This document explains how to run the **Parkinsons Annotator** application using Docker and Docker Compose.
+This document explains how to run the **Parkinson's Annotator** application using Docker and Docker Compose.

 The Docker setup runs the Flask app in a container, with the runtime data (database, uploads, logs) written to an instance directory inside the container.
 This directory is mounted as a volume to the host machine to ensure data is